KittyGiraudel/site/_posts/2012-01-01-whats-up-at-browserhacks.md

 <li><code>execCommand</code>: both hacky and buggy</li>
 </ul>
 <blockquote class="pull-quote--right">A cross-browser <em>copy-to-clipboard</em> is not realistic.</blockquote>
-<p>Basically: it's a mess and a cross-browser <em>copy-to-clipboard</em> is not realistic.
+<p>Basically it's a mess and a cross-browser <em>copy-to-clipboard</em> is not realistic.
 So we had to think of something and by <em>we</em> I mean <a href="http://timpietrusky.com">Tim Pietrusky</a> of course.
 He came up with a clever idea which would allow the user to select a hack &mdash; for lack of copying &mdash; in one click.</p>
 <p>Thus, he released a little JavaScript library called <a href="http://timpietrusky.com/_select/">_select()</a> that allow anything to be selected in a single click: paragraphs, images, whole documents, anything.</p>
 <p>Anyway, we now use this cool little library to allow you to select a whole hack by simply clicking it.
 Then, you only have to press <code>ctrl</code>/<code>cmd</code> + <code>C</code>.
 Hopefully, this while make it easier to use for all of you with a trackpad.</p>
 </section>